A topic from the subject of Standardization in Chemistry.

 Monomers and Polymers

-A monomer is a single molecule that can be linked to other monomers to form a polymer.
-The repeating units in a polymer are called constitutional repeating units.
+A monomer is a small molecule that acts as a building block for polymers.
+Many monomers join together in a process called polymerization to form a polymer.
+The repeating unit in a polymer chain is called a constitutional repeating unit (CRU).

 Polymerization